zahid852/Flutter_Social_Media_App/README.md

 Random is a real-time social media application built using Flutter with Firebase Firestore Database.

 ## Features
-1)Login/Signup using Email (Firebase Authentication) with email verification and forget passwords screens as well.
+1)Login/Signup using Email (Firebase Authentication) with email verification and forget passwords screens.
 2)Posts sharing with others(realtime).
 3)Likes and Comments
 4)Delete post